Nicole Avant

-Nicole A. Avant (born March 6, 1968) is an American diplomat, producer, and political activist who served as the United States ambassadors to the Bahamas from 2009 to 2011.
+Nicole A. Avant (born March 6, 1968) is an American diplomat, producer, and political activist who served as the United States ambassador to the Bahamas from 2009 to 2011.
 She is a member of the Democratic Party.

 Early career

 Nicole Avant is the daughter of Clarence and Jacqueline Avant.
 Her father, known as "The Black Godfather", was chairman of Motown Records.
 Nicole was born on her mother's 28th birthday.
 During her childhood, Jimmy Carter, Tom Bradley, Gray Davis, and Jerry Brown were frequent visitors to the family's estate in Hollywood.

 Nicole Avant graduated in 1986 from Beverly Hills High School and in 1990 from California State University, Northridge with a B.A. in communications.
 She started her career working for the promotion division of A&M Records in Los Angeles.
 In 1988, she was named vice president of Interior Music Publishing, her father's music company.

 In 2006, Avant helped launch the Culture Cabinet, and organized fundraising events for Harold Ford Jr. in Tennessee before becoming the Southern California finance co-chairwoman for the Barack Obama 2008 presidential campaign (along with Charles Rivkin), while her father was fundraising for Hillary Clinton.